ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 However, annotated pages are more for adding a bit of spice to your existing webpage than to make huge datasets available.
 Parsing (reading) RDFa from a large HTML document will always be more expensive than reading Turtle or any other simple triple RDF format.

-A radically different way to share your linked data is through a **SPARQL** endpoint.
+A radically different way to share your linked data is through a **SPARQL endpoint**.
 SPARQL is a _query language_, like SQL, designed to perform complex search queries in large RDF graphs.
 With SPARQL, you can run queries such as 'which pianists live in the Netherlands', or 'what proteins are involved in signal transductions and related to pyramidal neurons?'.
-SPARQL is without any doubt extremely powerful, but using it as the primary measure to share your RDF data might be difficult for your project.
+SPARQL is without any doubt extremely powerful, but using it as the only way of sharing RDF might not be the best idea.
+The subjects that you define are URLs, and there should _resolve_.
+Having a SPARQL endpoint is a nice bonus, but making the subjects themselves available at their URLs should have priority.
-If you want one, you will probably need to store your RDF data in a specialized triple store that features a SPARQL endpoint.
+If you want a SPARQL endpoint, you will need to store your RDF data in a triple store with SPARQL support.
-Not many databases do, unfortunately, so you'll be limited to either proprietary solutions or projects with relatively little adoption and support.
+Various proprietary and open source ones (e.g. Apache Jena) exist.
 Ask yourself if your users will need to run complex queries on your data.
-For most linked data projects, I'd recommend to use a conventional database and serialize the data to some RDF format when a user sends a request, i.e. use the aforementioned subject pages pattern instead of a SPARQL endpoint.
+Keep in mind that having an open SPARQL endpoint might have very inconsistent performance.

 Other technologies like [Linked Data Fragments](http://linkeddatafragments.org/) and [HDT](http://www.rdfhdt.org/what-is-hdt/) allow for even more efficient sharing and storing of linked data.

+Remember that you **don't necessarily need a Triple Store** or SPARQL if you want to _share_ linked data.
+If you're importing linked data from other sources, you're probably going to need a triple store, because you can't know in advance what kind of data models you're going to get.
+However, if you have a constrained and clear schema (which most applications have!), and you want to make your apps data available as linked data, you can simply keep using your existing database.
+The thing that you need to do, is _serialize your data as some RDF format_.
+This might mean adding an `@context` object to your JSON bodies, which maps JSON keys to RDF properties.
+Or it might mean using some RDF serializer and create the mappings for internal concepts to external URLs inside your app.

 Note that there's a difference between linked data and linked _open_ data.
 Although linked data would be a great choice for publishing open data (it's also known as [5 star open data](https://5stardata.info/en/)), you don't have to make your linked data accessible to others.